thoth-tech/handbook/docs/company/getting-started.md

 There are also a variety of other training resources in the [Training](docs/training) folder that provide insight into achieving a D/HD grade, a markdown guide, how to use trello and other resources.

-The [useful resources](docs/useful_resources/../../../data/index.md) has a variety of resources also availible about how standups work, how to work in an agile team and about retrospectives.
+The [useful resources](docs/useful_resources/../../../data/index.md) folder has a variety of resources also available about how standups work, how to work in an agile team and about retrospectives.

-There are also a variety of video workshops availible made by former students in the Thoth Tech General Files under [Recordings](https://deakin365.sharepoint.com/:f:/r/sites/ThothTech2/Shared%20Documents/General/Recordings?csf=1&web=1&e=3NZUHd).
+There are also a variety of video workshops available made by former students in the Thoth Tech General Files under [Recordings](https://deakin365.sharepoint.com/:f:/r/sites/ThothTech2/Shared%20Documents/General/Recordings?csf=1&web=1&e=3NZUHd).

 ## Mentoring

 Enter mentoring guide details in here

-## Envrionment Set up
+## Environment Set up

 Once you have been allocated a project, you can start getting your development environment set up.